 Japanese Bread Crumbs (panko), ground fine, 1 cup

-Corn or Canola Oil, for frying, as needed
+Corn or Canola Oil, for frying, as needed how you make it:

 1. In a bowl, mix the cheeses, cooked sausage, thyme, lemon zest, and pepper together until fully combined.